Board of Directors

 Sharon Herrera - Executive Director and Founder

 Sharon Herrera is a Veteran of the United States Air Force, consultant and owner of SHARE Link LLC, Executive Director and Founder of LGBTQ S.A.V.E.S. and serves as a leader in the LGBTQ community of Tarrant County.
-Sharon works closely with many organizations such as PFLAG, ACLU, Lambda Legal, UT at Arlington, Tarleton State, Texas Christian, Abilene Christian Universities, Tarrant County College and school district GSAs to help further education on LGBTQ issues.
-She is one of the twelve ‘Mujeres Poderosas’ (Legacy of Strong Latinas in Fort Worth).
+She is a compassionate, sincere and dedicated champion for the betterment of working conditions for all employees and an advocate for a better world, especially for our children.
+Sharon works closely with many organizations, universities and school districts to help further education on LGBTQ issues.
+She is one of twelve ‘Mujeres Poderosas’ (Legacy of Strong Latinas in Fort Worth).
 Sharon lives in Fort Worth with her wife Marcel.

 Board of Directors